 By Philip Walker

-Artist Philip Walker has designed a ‘portal’ like frame to be constructed in curved English oak beam sections and joined using traditional framing techniques.
-The structure will serve to frame the incredible view across the landscape as it is approached, drawing the eye through it as it tapers from the outside inwards.
-It will also provide seating as a curved and intimate bench.
-The inner face will be chip carved using a small gouge to offer a tactile texture.
-The side faces and/or the outer face provide an opportunity for inspiring quotes or lettering to be added.
-The site is vast and open and so a piece of this stature will have great presence whilst also sitting sympathetically within the environment.
+Artist Philip Walker had designed a ‘portal’ like frame to be constructed in curved English oak beam sections and joined using traditional framing techniques.
+The site is vast and open and so a piece of this stature would have great presence whilst also sitting sympathetically within the environment.

 This artwork is proposed for the Titsey Estate.
-It would sit adjacent to the North Downs Way opposite Clarks Lane Farm, Tatsfield, TN16 2JT.
+It will sit adjacent to the North Downs Way opposite Clarks Lane Farm, Tatsfield, TN16 2JT.

 This project is co-financed by the European Union.